Great Mental Health Day - top 10 tips

 3 - Stay warm, make friends

 The cost of living crisis has led to tough decisions for many households about whether to 'heat or eat'.
-Haringey’s Warm Spaces are designed to help anyone needing warmth and a welcoming space.
-Find your nearest warm space.
+Haringey’s Warm Spaces were designed to help anyone needing warmth and a welcoming space.
+Our warm welcome spaces will reopen this winter 2023/24.

 4 - Get active